was the highest scoring backpacking sleeping bag in our review. Check out the chart below to see where the rest of the bags fell in line behind it.

 The large cotton oversized storage sack included with the WM MegaLite.

 This contender is a fantastic bag and our Editors' Choice for the best overall backpacking sleeping bag.
 If the price fits in your budget, the USA-made MegaLite

 is almost the lightest bag in the review and offers some of the most compact options.
 It is among our testers' favorites for comfort with its roomy cut (but not too roomy) and cozy internal fabric.
 This was by far our favorite all-around 3-season backpacking sleeping bag for most summertime activities.
 While there are better sleeping bags for specific applications, this would be the bag we would own if we could only choose one.
 The MegaLite

 is the best or nearly the best in every metric that we tested.

 All of Western Mountaineering's bags are made entirely in San Jose, California, which we think is pretty rad.

-If $470 seems like more than you want to drop on a sleeping bag, we really like the Marmot Hydrogen
+If $470 seems like more than you want to drop on a sleeping bag, we really like the REI Co-op Igneo 25

-($330) which was pretty comparable to the MegaLite in weight and packed size.
-It was nearly as warm, but wasn't nearly as roomy.
+is nearly as warm, but wasn't quite as roomy.
 If a comfortable bag is what you're after, but don't want to drop $470, we think the Nemo Salsa 30

 ($240) is a solid choice that offers supreme comfort; however, it is 12-ounces heavier, not as packable, and not quite as warm.